 For example, a contextual chatbot that allows users to order food; the chatbot will store the data from each conversation and learn what the user likes to order.
 The result is that eventually when a user chats with this chatbot, it will remember their most common order, their delivery address, and their payment information and merely ask if they’d like to repeat this order.
 Instead of having to respond to several questions the user just has to answer with ‘Yes’ and the food is ready!

 While this food ordering example is elementary, it is easy to see just how powerful conversation context can be when harnessed with AI and ML.
 The ultimate goal of any chatbot should be to provide an improved user experience over the alternative of the status quo.
 Leveraging conversation context is one of the best ways to shorten processes like these via a chatbot.

 So, which type of chatbot is right for you?

-While deciding if a chatbot is right for you, place yourself in the shoes of your users and think about the value they’re trying to receive.
+While deciding if a chatbot software is right for you, place yourself in the shoes of your users and think about the value they’re trying to receive.
 Is conversational context going to significantly impact this value?
 If not, then it is probably not worth the time and resources to implement at the moment.

 Another thing to consider is your target user base and their UX preferences.
 Some users may prefer to have the chatbot guide them with visual menu buttons rather than an open-ended experience where they’re required to ask the chatbot questions directly.
 All the more reason to have users extensively test your chatbot before you fully commit and push it live.